top of page

 ROBIN COOPER

 Since creating a therapeutic community at Kingsley Hall in 1965, the Philadelphia Association has run more than twenty community houses which have offered asylum and hospitality to people in distress.
-This work continues at two houses in North London.

 The experience of fifty years has shown that personal crises and seemingly inescapable unhappiness may for many people be transformed in households like these.
 They are places where people can come together to address their difficulties in a situation of shared everyday living.